Irish Republican Socialist Party: Policing

 The IRSP is in favour of an All-Ireland, democratically controlled, unarmed police force.

+The IRSP views the reforming of the RUC into the PSNI as a cosmetic exercise and strongly opposes 'political policing' by the PSNI.
+They demand an immediate cessation of the activities of MI5 in the North and calls for their expulsion from Ireland.

+The IRSP does not believe that there is an ‘independent’ judiciary, or an objective judicial system, and that the judiciary both North and South presides over the laws which were enacted by partitionist governments and representing the interests of the ruling class.

 Abstentionism

-The IRSP are not abstentionist in principle but they would support abstentionism in certain situations for tactical reasons.
+The IRSP are not abstentionist in principle, but they would support abstentionism in certain situations for tactical reasons.

-Housing
+The IRSP will also consider contesting any particular election on the basis of a thorough analysis of the conditions prevailing at the time.

+Social policies

 IRSP believes that the right to a home is a fundamental human right and that the state has a responsibility to deal with homelessness.

-Abortion

 The party's policy on abortion is that it should be legalised, available on demand and free of charge.